 Today I’m sharing some of our current favorite Mexican recipes—gluten-free Cinco de Mayo recipes—some from gfe and some from other talented blogger friends.
-This recipe roundup has been updated with even more goodness for you!
+I was happy to update this collection of recipes with even more goodness for you!
 I’ve got you covered with recipes in every category—from appetizers, soups, and main dishes, to beverages.

 I’ll admit that the beverages are my favorite!
-Oh how I love a really good margarita, some excellent sangria, or a nice Mexican hot chocolate moment!
+Oh, how I love a really good margarita, some excellent sangria, or a special Mexican hot chocolate moment!

 ~ Chicken Enchilada Casserole (We enjoy this recipe all year long.
 It’s one of my very favorite ways to use leftover chicken or turkey.)

 ~ Chocolate Tamales (If you enjoy tamales, don’t forget this dessert version!)

 ~ Green Chile Chicken Casserole (One of my most popular recipes of all time, my version is only slightly adapted from the original from my New Mexico “born and bred” friend, Tavie.)

 ~ Easy Mexican Casserole (This casserole is nice and hearty, and yes, easy to put together.)

 ~ Pantry Black Bean, Corn, and Salsa Soup (Just like the name says … so easy to pull the ingredients for this one out of your pantry, and it’s really good!)